vanceleon/JS-Algo-Data-Structures/Big-O/Lecture-Notes.md

 count unique values
 Implement a function called countUniqueValues, which accepts a sorted array, and counts the unique values in the array.
 THere can be negative numbers in the array, but it will always be sorted

+Sliding Window
+This pattern involves creating a window which can either be an array or number from one position to another depending on a certain condition, the window either increases or closes (and a new window is created)
+Very useful for keeping track of a subset of data in an array/string etc.